 38 new community COVID-19 cases in Singapore, highest in more than a year

+Seven of the 38 community cases have tested "preliminarily positive" for the B1617 variant, which was first detected in India.

-SINGAPORE: Thirty-eight community cases were among 49 new COVID-19 infections reported in Singapore as of noon on Sunday (May 16), said the Ministry of Health (MOH).
+SINGAPORE: Seven cases that tested "preliminarily positive" for the B1617 variant from India were among the 38 community COVID-19 infections reported in Singapore as of noon on Sunday (May 16), said the Ministry of Health (MOH).

 This is the highest number of community cases reported since Apr 14, 2020, when 40 community infections were reported.
 Singapore's "circuit breaker" started on Apr 7, 2020.